Iranian businessman denies EU sanctions-busting accusation

 "I'd like them to show me how I work for Iran.
 For example they say we have ties with Iran's oil industry.
 I have an oil company but it has no links with Iran.
 We do business in Iraq," Zanjani said.

-"I am an Iranian, if they had asked for such a help I could have, but they never did, I only do my private business."
+"I am an Iranian, if they [the Iranian government] had asked for such a help I could have, but they never did, I only do my private business."

 He said that so far he had not received any negative reactions to the listing from his customers.